EricssonResearch/EDHOC/draft-selander-lake-edhoc.md

 * Verify that the unverifed identity of Party V is among the allowed identites for this connection.

-* If method equals 0 or 1, verify COSE_Sign1 as defined in Section 4.4 of {{RFC8152}}, using the signature algorithm in the selected cipher suite and the public authentication key of Party V.
+* Verify Singature_or_MAC_2 using the algorithm in the selected cipher suite.
+The verification process depends on the method, see {{asym-msg2-proc}}.

-* If method equals 2 or 3, verify the inner COSE_Encrypt0 as defined in Section 4.4 of {{RFC8152}}, using the AEAD algorithm in the selected cipher suite, K_V, and IV_V.
+* Pass AD_1 to the application.

 If any verification step fails, Party U MUST send an EDHOC error message back, formatted as defined in {{error}}, and the protocol MUST be discontinued.